martanto/DashVolcano/README.md

 The folder structure to store GEOROC datasets is provided, but the datasets themselves should be downloaded directly from https://georoc.eu/georoc/new-start.asp, where they are grouped by tectonic settings.

 **Example.** In the folder GeorocDataset, there is a folder named Complex_Volcanic_Settings_comp.
 It currently contains a single example file, ETNA_SICILY.csv.
 On the left menu of  https://georoc.eu/georoc/new-start.asp, choose Locations, then Complex Volcanic Settings,then Download complete precompiled dataset.
-You will obtain 7 files: CENTRAL-NEW_YORK_KIMBERLITES.csv, OAXACA;MEXICO.csv, ETNA_SICILY.csv, POTIGUAR_BASIN.csv, FINGER_LAKES_FIELD_NEW_YORK.csv, USTICA_ISLAND;ITALY.csv, HYBLEAN_OR_IBLEAN_PLATEAU;SICILY.csv.
+You will obtain 7 files: CENTRAL-NEW_YORK_KIMBERLITES.csv, OAXACA_MEXICO.csv, ETNA_SICILY.csv, POTIGUAR_BASIN.csv, FINGER_LAKES_FIELD_NEW_YORK.csv, USTICA_ISLAND_ITALY.csv, HYBLEAN_OR_IBLEAN_PLATEAU_SICILY.csv.
+Each of these files will have a prefix, that serves as an identifier, and also contains a date, e.g. 2022-06-1VOFM5_ETNA_SICILY.csv.
+There is no need to change the filename.
+The app will read the data by ignoring the prefix, and if there are several files, the most recent should be chosen.

+**Inclusions.** The file containing inclusions data should also be downloaded from https://georoc.eu/georoc/new-start.asp, on the left menu, choose Inclusions.
+Note that the current file in the Inclusions_comp folder is not complete, it is an example file that should be replaced.

 Running the app